musi-soweli/musi-soweli/NOTATION_EN.md

 ## Pieces

-*musi soweli* has 7 pieces, with 5 of them being unique.
+*Muso* has 7 pieces, with 5 of them being unique.
 The piece letter precedes the file and rank position.
 The following are the corresponding notations for the pieces: pipi = `p` akesi = `A` kala = `K`